 Reinforcing this same cautionary note, Contrast Labs' November 2019 analysis of real-world application security data reports that:

 - The most prevalent serious vulnerabilities across the applications observed were Cross-Site Scripting (XSS), Arbitrary Server Side Forwards, and Cross-Site Request Forgery.

 - The most common attack types were SQL Injection, Cross-Site Scripting (XSS), and Path Traversal for the third month in a row.

 How Serious Can Cross-Site Scripting Attacks Be?

 - Serious impact: Attacker gains access to an application holding sensitive data, such as banking transactions, emails, or healthcare records.

 - Critical impact: The compromised user has elevated privileges within the application, allowing the attacker to take full control of the vulnerable application and compromise all users and their data.

 Finding XSS Vulnerabilities

-XSS is a type of injection, in which a malicious script is injected into otherwise benign and trusted websites.
-XSS attacks occur when data enters a web application through an untrusted source, most frequently a web request.
+As we mentioned, XSS attacks occur when data enters a web application through an untrusted source, most frequently a web request.
 XSS can also occur when data is included in dynamic content that is sent to a web user without being validated for malicious content.

 - Filter input on arrival:At the point where user input is received, filter as strictly as possible based on what is expected or valid input.